nmemranhussain/E-commerce_1/README.md

 **License:** [Apache License Version 2.0,](LICENSE)

 ## Intended Use
 **Purpose:** This project transforms raw e-commerce data into a decision-ready system by engineering customer behavior features, predicting churn risk, and evaluating retention strategies.
 It combines descriptive analytics, predictive modeling, and a Retrieval-Augmented Generation (RAG) layer, enabling users to query insights in natural language, all grounded in real customer data.
+The purpose of this RAG (Retrieval-Augmented Generation) system is to provide intelligent, context-grounded answers to user queries regarding E-commerce customer data and retention policies.
+It aims to assist users in understanding customer behavior (RFM), recommended retention actions, and overall policy summaries by leveraging a knowledge base built from various E-commerce datasets and the notebook's content.
 **Intended Users:** Marketing and CRM teams, Product and Growth Managers, Data Analysts and Data Scientists, and Business leaders and decision-makers.
 **Out-of-scope Uses:** Operational users, Real-time transaction processing systems, End consumers / shoppers, Users expecting real-time personalization at scale, and Teams seeking compliance, fraud detection, or financial auditing solutions.

-## Business Problem & Solution
+### Business Problem & Solution
 **Business Problem:** Reducing Chunging rate, Improving ROI
 **Business Solution:** Understading Dataset, Modeling & RAG, Optimization (Customer Segmentation & EV), ROI Improvement, Future opportunity.